szczyglis-dev/py-gpt/README.md

 - `Use voice synthesis to describe events on the screen.`: enables audio description of on-screen events.

+- `Use audio output cache`: If enabled, all static audio outputs will be cached on the disk instead of being generated every time.
+Default: True.

 - `Audio notify microphone listening start/stop`: enables audio "tick" notify when microphone listening started/ended.

 - `Audio notify voice command execution`: enables audio "tick" notify when voice command is executed.